(9) Qualities of the Best Grill Mats For Composite Decking

 Easy to Clean.
 Next to protecting the deck, easy to clean, is important.
 Which GrillTex is.A little wipe with a paper towel or spray down with the hose, and it’s looking brand new.

 This easily could have been my number pick if it was compatible with composite decking.
 But it does not seem to be the case.
-I have seen and heard too many times of damage composite decking after using the GrillTex mat on composite decking.
-Yes, some of it is because of using a matt to soon.
-If you let the decking “age” for a summer before using a grill mat, it will reduce the chance of being damaged but not enough for me to recommend.
+I have seen and heard too many times of damaged composite decking after using the GrillTex mat on composite decking.
+Yes, some of it is because of using a mat too soon.
+If you let the decking “age” for a summer before using a grill mat, it will reduce the chance of being damaged, but not enough for me to recommend.

 If you have a wood deck, this one is great.
-Great value and protection and it look good with its curved front corners.
+It has great value and protection, and it looks good with its curved front corners.
 Or if you never plan to move your grill from its spot on the deck.

 But still a great grill pad, just not for composite or PVC decking.
 I wish I could say differently.